oh2mp/esp32_watersensor/README.md

 - 2 bytes of Manufacturer ID 0x02E5 (Espressif Inc)
 - 2 bytes for identifying this sketch: 0xE948 (E code for oxygen :)
-- 1 byte containing the calculated value of sensor (see later)
+- 1 byte containing the calculated value of the sensor (see later)
-- 1 byte containing the converted value of sensor (see later)
+- 1 byte containing the converted value of the sensor (see later)
 - 2 extra bytes as 0xBEEF because it's delicious

 ## Background